Runtime Introspection

 └────────────────────────┘The SDK (@agentspec/sdk) exports AgentSpecReporter — a class you mount in your agent server.
 It runs the same health checks as the CLI but from inside the process, where full connectivity is available (real DB connections, real API reachability).

-The sidecar (agentspec-sidecar) probes GET /agentspec/health on every request to its diagnostic endpoints.
-All three endpoints reflect live agent state when the SDK is integrated, and fall back to static manifest analysis when it isn't.
+The sidecar (agentspec-sidecar) probes GET /agentspec/health and GET /agentspec/usage on the agent.
+All diagnostic endpoints reflect live agent state when the SDK is integrated, and fall back to static manifest analysis (or audit ring aggregation for usage) when it isn't.

 The /agentspec/health Endpoint